Massachusetts • 2026 Tax Year • Updated March 1, 2026

 🔬 The "Biotech" Strategy (Cambridge/Kendall Square)

 The Industry: Biotech is the heart of the Massachusetts economy.
-Bright Horizons was founded here for a reason.
+The employer child care industry was born here.

 The Model: Major players like Moderna and Biogen have set the standard with backup care and on-site centers.